niteshkumar144/gensyn-setup/README.md

 ### ✅ 8️⃣ **WandB Prompt**

-When you see after some models trained like this:
+When some models are trained it will look like this, then do this step:

 ![Screenshot 2025-06-14 233904](https://github.com/user-attachments/assets/b1ddbc18-3ea5-4ff7-8b60-c0e9f8239690)